TaiDuc1001/Cat-Generator-With-DCGANs/README.md

 - The project utilizes Colab for easy access to GPU resources.
 - Inspired by DCGANs and the idea of generative adversarial networks.
+- The idea of `Generator` and `Discriminator` architecture is improvasion.
+- The dataset is taken from `kaggle`.

 ## Author